Take control

 “Anti-malware” software is security software that will find and remove “malware”, or harmful software and apps.
 America's Cyber Defense Agency (CISA) recommends installing and using this to help protect your device and information.
 You can find security programs through the official app store of your computer or smartphone, like an Android or iPhone.

-Do you back up your data regularly?
+Back up your data regularly

 Back up your devices’ data regularly to safe storage so that data can be found in case of loss, theft, or a security problem.
 Backing up data means making a copy of your information so that if anything happens to your computer or phone, you don’t lose all of your information.
 Safe storage can be an external hard drive or cloud-based storage (information stored securely online by a trusted company or even another device).